Ms. Andrea Flinchum, MPH, BSN, RN, CIC, FAPIC

-I am the program manager for the Healthcare-Associated Infection/Antibiotic Resistance Prevention Program at the Kentucky Department for Public Health.
-Our mission is to prevent and eliminate healthcare-associated infections and antibiotic resistant organisms.
+Andrea Flinchum is the Program Manager program for the Healthcare-Associated Infection/Antibiotic Resistance Prevention Program at the Kentucky Department for Public Health, furthering their mission of preventing and eliminating healthcare-associated infections and antibiotic resistant organisms.

-I began in the Healthcare-Associated Infection Prevention/Antibiotic Resistance (HAI/AR) Prevention Program at the Kentucky Department for Public Health in 2011 and became the program manager in 2012.
-The program has grown from a very small program to a program of 21.
-We provide support to infection preventionists across the state in all types of healthcare settings.
-Through my tenure with the program, we have been able to make some HAIs/AR organisms reportable conditions through regulation.
-This allows us to understand the prevalence in our state and respond to organisms of public health interest.
+She began in the Healthcare-Associated Infection Prevention/Antibiotic Resistance (HAI/AR) Prevention Program at the Kentucky Department for Public Health in 2011 and became the program manager in 2012., providing support to infection preventionists across the state in all types of healthcare settings.
+Through her tenure with the program, she made HAIs/AR organisms reportable conditions through regulation, furthering the understanding of this prevalence and responding to organisms of public health interest.

 - MS, Public Health